To love a country as if you’ve lost one: 1968,

 hobbling, insisting I help her climb all the way up

 to the U.S. Capitol, as if she were here before you today

 instead of me, explaining her tears, cheeks pink

 as the cherry blossoms coloring the air that day when

 she stopped, turned to me, and said: You know, mijo,

 it isn’t where you’re born that matters, it’s where

 Copyright © 2019 by Richard Blanco.
 From How to Love a Country (Beacon Press, 2019).
 Reprinted with permission by Beacon Press.

 Richard Blanco is the Education Ambassador of the Academy of American Poets.
 In his role, he helps champion the organization's free resources for teachers, student projects, and other education initiatives.
-He is the author of several poetry collections, including the forthcomming How to Love a Country (Beacon Press, 2019).
+He is the author of several poetry collections, including How to Love a Country (Beacon Press, 2019).
 In 2013, Blanco was selected to read at Barack Obama's second Presidential Inauguration.
 He lives in Bethel, Maine.

 Date Published: 2019-01-01